 (d) where appropriate for the purposes of determining which of such persons to appoint as PAFA, enter into discussions with one or more of them;

-(e) use reasonable endeavours to enter into an PAFA Contract with the person selected on the basis of the competitive tender process, such contract to commence as soon as reasonably practicable and to provide for the PAFA to act with all due skill, care and diligence and impartiality when performing of its duties thereunder and in so far as reasonably practicable to act equitably as between Shipper Users, DNOs and the Transporter Agency in identifying, monitoring and reporting on material risks in connection with specific LDZ Settlement Related Obligations with respect to the matters specified at paragraph 16.1.1(a)(i) to (iii);
+(e) use reasonable endeavours to enter into an PAFA Contract with the person selected on the basis of the competitive tender process, such contract to commence as soon as reasonably practicable and to provide for the PAFA to act with all due skill, care and diligence and impartiality when performing of its duties thereunder and in so far as reasonably practicable to act equitably as between Shipper Users, DNOs and the CDSP in identifying, monitoring and reporting on material risks in connection with specific LDZ Settlement Related Obligations with respect to the matters specified at paragraph 16.1.1(a)(i) to (iii);

-(f) notify Shipper Users of the appointment of the PAFA; and
+(f) notify Shipper Users and Transporters of the appointment of the PAFA; and

-(g) perform the DNOs’ obligations and exercise the DNOs’ rights under the PAFA Contract.
+(g) perform the CDSP's obligations and exercise the CDSP's rights under the PAFA Contract.

 Amend paragraph 16.3.3 to read as follows:

-16.3.3 Without prejudice to the requirements of the PAF Document, the DNOs may seek guidance from the PAC in relation to anything they propose to do or any other matter arising in connection with their activities under paragraph 16.3.2, and may act in accordance with such guidance.
+16.3.3 Without prejudice to the requirements of the PAF Document, the CDSP may seek guidance from the PAC in relation to anything they propose to do or any other matter arising in connection with their activities under paragraph 16.3.2, and may act in accordance with such guidance.

 Amend paragraph 16.3.4 to read as follows:

-16.3.4 Nothing in this paragraph 16 shall require the DNOs to enter into a PAFA Contract where in the DNOs’ reasonable opinion:
+16.3.4 Nothing in this paragraph 16 shall require the CDSP to enter into a PAFA Contract where in the CDSP's reasonable opinion:

 (a) it would be unlawful to do so; or

-(b) the contract could give rise to the DNOs incurring any liability, other than in respect of their own wilful misconduct, gross negligence or fraud, which the DNOs are not entitled to recover from Shipper Users.
+(b) the contract could give rise to the CDSP incurring any liability, other than in respect of their own wilful misconduct, gross negligence or fraud,.

 Delete paragraph 16.3.5 and renumber paragraph 16.3.6 accordingly.